-on the Triggering Problem is that a presupposition is an entailment of an elementary expression that is conceptualized as a 'precondition' for certain other entailments (e.g. Simons 2001, Thomason et al. 2006, Abusch 2010).
+Let us mention a further possibility, to be explored in future research.
+An old intuition in the literature on the Triggering Problem is that a presupposition is an entailment of an elementary37 expression that is conceptualized as a 'precondition' for certain other entailments (e.g. Simons 2001, Thomason et al. 2006, Abusch 2010).
 As Abusch 2010 notes, however, an explicit and general definition of what a 'precondition' is has remained elusive.
-In addition, our examples involving a pause or an orthogonal deviation show that the 'pre' in 'precondition' cannot just be interpreted in temporal terms, since in this case what is (weakly) presupposed is that the global movement (from Boston to New York, or involving a take-off) will take place; thus the existence of an event that follows the pause or the deviation is presupposed.
+In addition, our examples involving a pause or an orthogonal deviation show that the 'pre' in 'precondition' cannot just be interpreted in temporal terms, since in this case what is (weakly) presupposed is that the global movement (from Boston to New York, or involving a take-off) will take place: the existence of an event following the pause or the deviation is presupposed.

 Still, a more abstract implementation of this idea might capture the various cases we have discussed here.
-The three types of presuppositions mentioned in (56) have something in common: when one acquires information about the entire event, one plausibly analyzes certain informational parts as being more stable than others.
-More specifically, if we write as pp' the conjunction of the atissue and of the presuppositional components, considered as simple entailments, we can apply the test in (65).
+The three types of presuppositions mentioned in (51) have something in common: when one acquires information about the entire event, one plausibly analyzes certain informational parts as being more stable than others.
+More specifically, if we write as pp' the conjunction of the at-issue and of the presuppositional components, considered as simple entailments, we can apply the test in (60).
 It asks that one assume, relative to the assumptions of the context (i.e. relative to the Context Set), that pp' holds true.
 Then it assesses the counterfactual stability of the entailment p by asking whether, on the counterfactual assumption that pp' had not been the case, p would still have held.
-As we will see, it is crucial that we apply this test with some non-monotonic analyses of counterfactuals, as in Stalnaker 1967 and Lewis 1973, among others.
+As we will see, it is crucial that we apply this test with some non-monotonic analyses of counterfactuals.

-(65) Stability of entailments (counterfactual test)
+(60) Stability of entailments (counterfactual test)

 Assume that pp' holds (relative to the Context Set C).
 If (counterfactually) pp' had not been the case, would p still have been the case?

-If $\rightarrow$ represents the counterfactual conditional, this can be represented as:
+If \rightarrow represents the counterfactual conditional, this can be represented as:

-C, pp' $\models$ (not pp') $\rightarrow$ p
+C, $pp' \models (not pp') \rightarrow p^{38}$